G36

 Frequently Asked Questions

-ICD-10-CM code G36 represents "Other acute disseminated demyelination".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code G36 represents “Other acute disseminated demyelination”.
+It is classified under Chapter 6: Diseases of the Nervous System and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is G36 a billable code?